maniesoft/hyperliquid-historical/README.md

+This is a fork from the original which was not working.
+Problem was the method of requester-pays.
+I think it wasnt a problem when it was first released.
+Dont forget to have your AWS-Account set up before (not in this project).

 A CLI tool for downloading tick level historical price data from Hyperliquid exchange.
 Additionally, there are options for decompressing downloaded lz4 files and converting decompressed files to CSV files.

 Requirements: Python 3.10 or above, pip, boto3, lz4